Bluetorch-LLC/elden-cloud/md/journal/politics/main.md

 opinions of some guy that differ from yours, red or blue, read at your own peril.

-Remember, as you hate-click and stew about what a special snowflake or vile bigot I am, you came to this page of your own free will.
-No one is forcing you to click any of this or keep reading.

 [(2025.06.18) Identifying Propaganda](/journal/politics/20250618-propaganda.html) </br>
 [(2025.06.17) Donald Trump](/journal/politics/20250617-trump.html)